ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 When in the nano text editor, make your changes, and then press `Ctrl` `+` `O` to save the file and `Ctrl` `+` `X` to exit nano.

 #### Searching in and modifying files
-Use grep to search for lines in a file that match a specific pattern:
+Use `grep` (global regular expression print) to search for lines in a file that match a specific pattern:

 ```bash
 grep <search-pattern> <filename>